dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It is more from carelessness about truth than from intentionally lying that there is so much falsehood in the world.
+  To give thanks in solitude is enough.
+Thanksgiving has wings and goes where it must go.
+Your prayer knows much more about it than you do.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)